maxxiimo/the-front-end-manifesto/chp7-visual-design-for-the-nondesigner.md

 \- [A Dao of Web Design][Dao] by John Allsopp

-We learned in Chapter 4 that by looking at your site your users should be able to understand what they're looking at.
+We learned in [Chapter 6][] that by looking at your site your users should be able to understand what they're looking at.
 That your website must communicate it's story.
 In the case of "View Thought" part of the story is:

 > We are a great website **design** [emphasis supplied], development and user experience shop...we pay special attention to what your users will see.